How to get a Certificate of Sponsorship for your UK Health and Care Visa

 What is a Certificate of Sponsorship?

-Once an NHS trust has offered you a job, you’ll need a Tier 2 (General) Visa in order to work legally in the UK.
+Once an NHS trust has offered you a job, you’ll need a UK Health and Care Visa in order to work legally in the UK.

 The first step of obtaining the visa is to receive a Certificate of Sponsorship (CoS) from the hospital’s HR team.
 For the hospital to receive a CoS, they must apply to the UK Visa and Immigration Department.